valeriangalliat/blog/2020/11/upgrading-hackintosh-catalina-big-sur-clover-opencore.md

 patching of the macOS installation, everything is contained in the OpenCore EFI partition, and the macOS system itself is 100% stock.

+## Upgrading (2021 edit)

+Just a quick edit to note that I've since then been able to do apply all Big Sur updates normally, without any issue.

+While it's usually recommended to update OpenCore as well as your kexts before doing updates, I didn't bother doing so and it always worked flawlessly so far.
+I can just let macOS reboot into update mode and let it do its thing, it reboots a couple of times and always pick the right boot option by default to get successful updates.

+I will upgrade OpenCore and the kexts for the next major release, if I don't run into an issue until then.

 ## Thanks

 I would also like to thank the Dortania team for their fabulous guide, I